n132/BeapOverflow/README.md

 # BeapOverflow (Bss Overflow -> Heap Overflow)

 This is a finding for address randomization.
-There could be no gap between the bss segment and the heap area.
+There could be no gap between the `bss` segment and the heap area.

-It's not a secure design since people can overflow from bss to heap and partially write important data on the tcache management structure.
+It's not a secure design since people can overflow from `bss` to heap and partially write important data on the tcache management structure.

 We can brute force 0x2000 times (ideally) to perform BeapOverflow.

-But we need to overflow at least more than one page on bss, which is rare.
+But we need to overflow at least more than one page on `bss`, which is rare.

 # PoC